philcockfield/create-tmpl/README.md

     // Signal operation is complete (no more processor will run). res.complete();
   });
 ```

-We now have a configured template that will run these processors once [executed](#Execution).
+<p>&nbsp;</p>

 ### Execution
+We now have a configured template that will run these processors when executed.

 ```typescript
 await template.execute()